The simple definition

 The boundary is important.
 Nature is not a decorative brand asset.
 It is infrastructure.
 If soil, water, forests, and biodiversity are damaged, the economy is borrowing against its own operating base.

-What a business should do first
+What a project owner should do next

 - Choose one material stream.